WCSCourses/prs_2023/modules/Day1b.docx.md

 ## Command line basics

 In all of the instructions below:
-- *italics* indicate commands - they can be directly copy and pasted.
 - Anything in between the symbols *\<\>* needs to be changed in some way.
 For example, \<file_name\>
   indicates that you should replace that entire statement (including the *\<\>* symbols) with the appropriate file name.
 - **Bold** indicates non- command-line instructions (e.g. **right-click**)